ayatokura/ai-openscale/cloud-known-wos-issues.md

 <p>&nbsp;</p>

-### Python client
+### {{site.data.keyword.aios_short}} Python Client
 {: #abt-python}

-The [{{site.data.keyword.aios_short}} Python client](http://ai-openscale-python-client.mybluemix.net/){: external} is a Python library that allows you to work directly with the {{site.data.keyword.aios_short}} service.
-You can use the Python client, instead of the {{site.data.keyword.aios_short}} client UI, to directly configure the datamart database, bind your machine learning engine, and select and monitor deployments.
+The [{{site.data.keyword.aios_short}} Python Client](http://ai-openscale-python-client.mybluemix.net/){: external} is a Python library that allows you to work directly with the {{site.data.keyword.aios_short}} service.
+For development and automation purposes, you can optionally use the Python client to directly configure the datamart database, bind your machine learning engine, and select and monitor deployments.
 For examples using the Python client in this way, see the [{{site.data.keyword.aios_short}} sample notebooks](https://github.com/pmservice/ai-openscale-tutorials/tree/master/notebooks){: external}.

 ## Issues specific to {{site.data.keyword.aios_short}}